The House in the Cerulean Sea by T.J. Klune is likely one of the most comforting books I’ve ever read.

 Under the Whispering Door by T.J.
 Klune

-Under the Whispering Door, by the same author as The House in the Cerulean Sea, is actually a different kind of story.
-It’s a little more serious than its predecessor, but they’re equally comforting in their own ways.
+This book is a little more serious than its predecessor, but they’re equally comforting in their own ways.

 Wallace is not convinced he’s dead when a reaper shows up at his own funeral.